Winners flying high as gold hits US$2,000/oz

 What a wonderful time to be following the gold miners.
 Let’s hope the Bank of America forecast comes true and I am writing about US$3,000/oz gold in the near future.

-Disclosure: The author Matthew Bohlsen owns shares in Harte Gold, Eastmain Resources and Granada Gold, and may soon take a position in Quebec Precious Metals.
+Disclosure: The author Matthew Bohlsen owns shares in Harte Gold, Eastmain Resources and Granada Gold.
 The information in this article is general in nature and should not be relied upon as personal financial advice.